We're continuing to transition to the new health regions.

 National HR has developed a staff ‘Q and A’ document to address questions about the transition to health regions.

 HR will continue to engage directly with staff and their representative organisations through each stage of the process.
-We are consulting on draft re-assignment principles with staff representative bodies via the national joint council.
+We agreed reassignment principles with staff representative bodies via the National Joint Council.
+These principles are included in appendix 1 of the HR FAQ document.

 For a large percentage of staff, there will be no significant change as we transition to health regions, apart from perhaps a change in the person to whom they report.